ElphysAlvarez01/CryptoClustering/README.md

 # $${\color{blue}Crypto \ Clustering}$$
 Cluster Cryptocurrencies with K-Means, Finding Elbow Curve, and Optimize Clusters with Principal Component Analysis.

-### In Step 1, we imported the necessary libraries and loaded data with "coin_id" as the  index column.}
+### In Step 1, we imported the necessary libraries and loaded data with "coin_id" as the  index column.
 - The sci-kit-learn (sklearn) library was used to conduct the KMeans clusters, Principle Component Analysis, and StandardScaler to fit and transform the data.
 ```
 # Import required libraries and dependencies